loco

 • Accessing your health data via the third-party app(s)

-However, if you have restricted your authorized personal representative’s access to certain protected health information, they will not be able to view complete information.
+If you have restricted your authorized personal representative’s access to certain protected health information, they will not be able to view complete information.

-How to appoint an authorized personal representative?
+Steps to appoint an authorized personal representative

 To submit a request for appointing an authorized personal representative, follow these steps: